containers/crun-vm/README.md

 can `ssh` into it using podman-exec as whatever user cloud-init considers to be the default for your VM image:

-> For this example to work with Docker, you must replace the `--latest` flag
+> For this command to work with Docker, you must replace the `--latest` flag
 > with the container's name or ID.

 ```console